 © GSMA 2021.
 The GSM Association (“Association”) makes no representation, warranty or undertaking (express or implied) with respect to and does not accept any responsibility for, and disclaims liability for the accuracy or completeness or timeliness of the information contained in this document.
 The information contained in this document may be subject to change without prior notice.
 This document has been classified according to the GSMA Document Confidentiality Policy.
 GSMA meetings are conducted in full compliance with the GSMA Antitrust Policy.

 Hardware Performance

+This section defines test procedures to measure hardware performance.

+If A DUT is tested based on TS.47 section 3.1 requirements then test 3.1 shall be performed, otherwise test 3.2 shall be performed.

+Hardware performance testing based on TS.47 requirements

 Test purpose

 To verify that the DUT can meet the minimum requirements of TOPS and TOPS/w.